OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

-    6. You represent that when you transmit, upload, post or submit any content, images or data using the Service you have the legal right to do so and that your use of such data or content does not violate the copyright or trademark laws or any other third party rights.
+    6. You represent that when you transmit, upload, download, post or submit any content, images or data using the Service you have the legal right to do so and that your use of such content, images or data does not violate the copyright or trademark laws or any other third party rights.
+You understand and agree that any and all use of the Service is subject to the terms of Verizon’s Copyright Alert Program, a description of which can be found at http://www22.verizon.com/Support/Residential/Dotnetcontexthelp/DotNetContextHelp.htm.